 The Future of Sleep Lab Medicine

 As all sleep medicine providers know, it is nearly impossible to mimic a patient’s natural sleep environment in a sleep lab.
 Smart sensors, like the Nox T3s, enable at-home monitoring of breathing and body movement with minimal contact and minimal disruption of the natural sleep environment.
-Other innovations are completely contactless, using radar waves reflected on the sleeping body.
+Nox Medical’s new Nox BodySleep algorithm, used with the Nox T3s, can estimate sleep states automatically using a range of parameters derived from respiratory belts.

-Click below to watch Dr. Schöbel’s full presentation on how apps, e- and m-Health are changing how we diagnose and treat sleep and other comorbidities.
+Click below to watch Dr. Schöbel’s full presentation at the virtual ESRS Congress on how apps, e- and m-Health are changing how we diagnose and treat sleep and other comorbidities.
+His presentation at SLEEP Meeting can be found here

 Topic: Industry News